lectron/kosmos/README.md

 - Tumblr for Minecraft
 - Wordpress Multisite for Minecraft
 - A Minecraft server within a server

-##What this plugin mainly does
-- Creates a world folder for each player.
-- Map DNS subdomain name to each world accordingly in the format of:
-  - (Minecraft username).{top level domain}.[domain extension]
-- Let players interact between worlds.

 ##Features
 - Individual server per player.